 The primary purpose of asset identification is to readily identify ownership.
 By accurately identifying items once they are received, Stanford can better defend rightful ownership should a dispute occur, and can keep track of assets for many purposes including use, availability, stewardship, compliance, tax, depreciation, and insurance.
-It is essential that all University owned capital equipment, and all sponsor owned equipment, loans and leases be properly identified, tagged with a barcode, and recorded in the Sunflower (SFA) property management database.
+It is essential that all University owned capital equipment, and all sponsor owned equipment, loans and leases be properly identified, tagged with a barcode, and recorded in the Sunflower (SFA) database.

 1. Key Policy Statements